Uniswap/web3-react/README.md

 ### Setting up the Web3ReactProvider

-#### V6
+#### v6

 Your apps index should be setup similar to this.
-We no longer need to inject a libary like this as each Connector has been setup with their own.
+We no longer need to inject a library like this as each Connector has been setup with their own.

 ```ts
 function getLibrary(provider) {